 The job of keeping yourself healthy and well in mind, body, and spirit is yours alone.
 The gift of life in this world has been given to you along with the responsibility and the power to nurture it.
 You even have a soul gauge to tell you how you’re doing.
 When feelings of gloom and doom replace your optimal setting for joy, love, compassion, and laughter, something needs adjustment.
 When your soul is crying out for a reset, when you need healing and sanctuary, the symptoms described above will appear.
 Your burnout alarm will sound.

-Here are 5 signs of spiritual burnout to watch for:
+Here are 5 signs of burnout to watch for, along with some solutions:

 - You feel angry and bitter.
 You are mad at life and everything in it.
 You resent the people who expect something from you (love?).
 These negative and destructive emotions are blocking the energy that keeps you buoyant and resilient in the world.
 Where did they come from?
 How did they begin?
 What have you not resolved and healed in your past?
 What have you not forgiven?
 Try journaling your raw feelings until you have nothing more to say.
 This will help you feel more balanced.

 - You feel hopeless.
 You can’t see any positive future ahead.
 It feels like the hole you are living in has no bottom and certainly no stairs to the rim.
 Your problems have no solutions and there is no help available for the likes of you.
 Look closely at this hopelessness and see if you see any reasons for it.
 Do you know anyone else who has a more challenging situation than yours?
 What steps are they taking?
 Isn’t there a power you are forgetting to reach for?
 Have you forgotten who you are and why you are here?
 Look around for an appropriate 12-step program — sharing with like-minded people is a great place to start your recovery.